VeinDevTtv/gt3-tracker/README.md

 ## 🚀 Recent Updates

+- **Community Competitions**: Added a complete competition system where users can create and join savings competitions with their own leaderboards.
+- **Improved Navigation**: Streamlined UI with consistent navigation and dark/light mode toggle in the header.
+- **Fixed AI Settings**: Enhanced AI provider selection and model choice in settings.
 - **Authentication System**: Added a complete authentication system with login, signup, password reset, and profile management.
 - **User Profiles**: Users can now create profiles, update their username, and add profile pictures.
 - **Theme Enhancements**: Improved theme system with better color variables and selector classes.